cfengine/modules/security/delete-home-dotshosts/README.md

 ### Specifying home directory roots to search

-In [augments](https://docs.cfengine.com/docs/master/reference-language-concepts-augments.html#top) define a [variable](https://docs.cfengine.com/docs/master/reference-language-concepts-variables.html) `delete_home_dotshosts:main.home_dir_roots` as a list or data container array with each element being a home directory root to search.
+Define a [variable](https://docs.cfengine.com/docs/master/reference-language-concepts-variables.html) `delete_home_dotshosts:main.home_dir_roots` as a string list with each element being a home directory root to search.
+One easy way to define a variable is using [augments](https://docs.cfengine.com/docs/master/reference-language-concepts-augments.html#top) (another is using Host specific data, as seen below).

 ### Adding exceptions